susanyang17/doc/dev-ref/Control_Components.md

 After we retrieve a reference to a component, we can use its API to manipulate a component.
 The basic usage is to set (or get) a component's properties.
 Each Spreadsheet's property listed in previous section has a corresponding getter and setter.
-For example, there are `setShowToolbar()` and `isShowToolbar()` corresponding to attribute `showToolbar`.
-You can read Javadoc for complete list of getter and setter.
+For example,`setShowToolbar()` and `isShowToolbar()` corresponds to the attribute `showToolbar`.
+You can read Javadoc for the complete list of getter and setter.

 **Setter usage**